 Of course, testing this way was very skewed as I had the benefit of first pitching and demoing the customer in person.
 I decided it was time to drive (buy) a little traffic and test.
-A concern I had was that everyone we interviewed had found their existing photo sharing solution through a friend referral and not through Google.
+I was concerned that everyone we interviewed had found their existing photo-sharing solution through a friend referral and not through Google.
 I decided to test StumbleUpon, Facebook, and Adwords anyway.

-No lean testing approach would be complete without some A/B split testing, so I came up with 3 variants which I set up using Google Website Optimizer.
-I thought competition would be fierce in an existing market such as Photo Sharing, so at this stage, I decided to measure engagement simply as the visitor reaching the pricing page.
-This also sped up testing iterations which is key to learning.
+No lean testing approach would be complete without some A/B split testing, so I came up with three variants which I set up using Google Website Optimizer.
+I thought the competition would be fierce in an existing market such as Photo Sharing, so at this stage, I decided to measure engagement simply as the visitor reached the pricing page.
+This also sped up testing iterations which are key to learning.
 I did track signups but wasn’t ready to optimize the signup process just yet.

 Variation 1: Simple Way

 Testing Approach 1 — StumbleUpon: A New Alternative

 I had read a post on the lean startup circle group about StumbleUpon advertising being a much cheaper alternative ($0.05 per visit) to Adwords and decided to start there.
 For those that don’t know their model, StumbleUpon suggests pages to users that have expressed interest in a particular topic.
 Users rate stumbled pages and can recommend them to others.
 You can select some demographics (sex, age), but the categories are pretty broad.
 I tested both Male/Female and Female only, ages 25–45, under Family and Photography categories.
 I signed up for $5/day, which drove 100 visits per day.
 While StumbleUpon had no problems driving visits, the bounce rate was 100%.